ruan-xian/PowerScraper/README.md

 Currently, when you run the app, a bunch of error messages and stuff pop up - this is normal.
 I'm trying to hide them, though.

+## Concerns

+If you're worried about whether I'm stealing your login info or your grades, you can look at the code at